Browe through this collection of frequent questions about the Self-Adjusting File (SAF) System, its clinical usage, operation and maintenance:

 The SAF provides a very high level of safety in treatment.
 This is reflected in the following aspects (see other questions on this FAQ section to read about the various aspects):

 - There is no risk of creation of dentinal micro-cracks, since the SAF is hollow and cannot inflict much force in its operation.

-- The use of no-pressure irrigation allows using copious amounts of sodium hypochlorite without the danger of sodium hypochlorite accidents.
+- The use of no-pressure irrigation, with intermittent suction available in SAF Infinitum, allows using copious amounts of sodium hypochlorite without the danger of sodium hypochlorite accidents.

 - The risk for file separation is extremely low, and is as low as 0.1%.

 - The risk of apical extrusion of debris is very low, due to the continuous no-pressure irrigation.

 - The risk of canal transportation or perforation virtually doesn't exist, and was shown in various researches to be significantly lower than other instruments.